A spotlight on Great Place Lakes and Dales.

 Great Place projects are three year projects that run until 2020, so watch this space.

-The full highlights report and some videos of the younger people we interviewed are here.
+See the full highlights report and some videos of the younger people we interviewed here